RBK-D-IT/digital-development-playbook/docs/devops-and-automation/infrastructure-as-code.md

 - Ensure that infrastructure resources are regularly updated to take advantage of new features and security improvements.
 - AWS CDK and CloudFormation make it easy to update resources through code.

----

-## Conclusion

-By using **AWS CDK** and **CloudFormation**, we automate the process of provisioning and managing infrastructure across environments, ensuring consistency, scalability, and reliability.
-By adopting best practices for Infrastructure as Code (IaC), we reduce manual errors, improve operational efficiency, and maintain a robust infrastructure that meets the needs of our applications.